Emma-Gairin/RadarOmics/README.md

 wrap_plots(radars[unique(result$sample_meta$substance_concentration)],ncol=5,nrow=1)
 ```
 ![radar based on substance + concentration grouping rather than all groups](example2/figures/substance_concentration_radar.png)
-*Figure 13: Radar plot for all combinations of + substance + concentration of the _D. rerio_ dataset obtained with method = **"lda"**, looking at position of samples along the main axis of variance running through all groups.*
+*Figure 13: Radar chart for all combinations of + substance + concentration of the _D. rerio_ dataset obtained with method = **"lda"**, looking at position of samples along the main axis of variance running through all groups.*

-In this case, samples from different hours post fertilisation are grouped onto the same radar plot - and as hour post fertilisation exerts a major influence on the data structure, the average values for most radars are ~0.5, leading to circle-like patterns with little signal across the radars.
+In this case, samples from different hours post fertilisation are grouped onto the same radar chart - and as hour post fertilisation exerts a major influence on the data structure, the average values for most radars are ~0.5, leading to circle-like patterns with little signal across the radars.

 ---